jonathf/chaospy/docs/user_guide/polynomial/numpy_functions.rst

 In addition, not everything is possible to support, and even within the list of supported functions, not all use cases can be covered.
-Bit if such an unsupported edge case is encountered, an :class:`chaospy.FeatureNotSupported` error should be raised, so it should be obvious when they happen.
+Bit if such an unsupported edge case is encountered, a :class:`chaospy.FeatureNotSupported` error should be raised, so it should be obvious when they happen.

 As a developer note, ``chaospy`` aims at being backwards compatible with